Faculty Programme Administrator

 Contract Type: Permanent

 Interview Date: To be confirmed

-We have a six-month fixed-term vacancy, with the possibility of extension, in our Teaching and Learning and Programme Support Team.
-Our team provides a high standard of administrative support to key programme administration related activities ensuring an efficient and effective service to programme and portfolio leads, and students.
-The team is dedicated to delivering high-quality experiences to both students and staff - from responding to queries, enrolling students, and managing exam board processing, to coordinating the maintenance of records, systems, and reports.
-Successful applicants will work across both Avery Hill and Medway campuses.
+We have a vacancy in our Learning, Teaching and Programme Support Team.
+Our team provides a high standard of administrative support to key programme administration-related activities ensuring an efficient and effective service to programme and portfolio leads and students.
+The team is dedicated to delivering high-quality experiences to both students and staff - from responding to queries, enrolling students, and managing exam board processing, to coordinating the maintenance of records, systems and reports.
+Successful applicants will be based on the Greenwich Campus in the Dreadnought building.

 The University has been established for over 125 years and is an exciting and rewarding place to work.
 Situated on three beautiful campuses, the University boasts state-of-the-art facilities and an international student and staff community.

 Awarded Silver in the 2017 Teaching Excellence Framework, the University has a growing reputation for teaching and learning, an attractive portfolio of academic programmes, and highly talented and motivated staff.
 We specialise in high-quality, professional degrees at undergraduate and postgraduate levels.